andriesbron/Cneurons/readme.md

 # Important to understand

-So you want to start getting into neural networks and artificial intelligence?
-There are two things you should never forget:
+Two things you should never forget:

 - Mathematics remains applicable which is why:
-- The scientific method is always the preferable method.
+- The scientific method is always the preferable method to solve a technological problem.

 There is no higher intelligence than the intelligence that applies the scientific method, below that intelligence is artificial intelligence.
+The scientific method produces a mathematically correct solution that cannot fail or behaves within its tolerances.
+Artificial intelligence produces a mathematical relation between inputs and outputs according the way you tell it they are.
+You tell the network what it should do.

 Scientific method: synthesizing physics by modelling physics Artificial intelligence: approaching physics by relating inputs to outputs